De-Morgan/observe_internet_connectivity/README.md

       super.internetAddresses = kDefaultInternetAddresses});
 }
 ```
-each of the strategies are initiated with default values for convenience, you can override any of the default values. e.g creating a
+each of the strategies is initiated with default values for convenience, you can override any of the default values. e.g creating a
 `DefaultObServingStrategy` with a `timeOut` of 5 sec and `initialDuration` of 2 mins.

 ```dart